What is a Joint Stock Company?

 Conflicts of interest

-Conflicts of interest is the most obvious drawback of a Joint Stock Company, as there are various groups in a company who have different powers, voting rights, and shares.
-The decisions of majority shareholders influence the operations; decisions of minority shareholders might not be considered, which might raise a conflict.
+Conflicts of interest are the most obvious drawback of a Joint Stock Company, as there are various groups in a company who have different powers, voting rights, and shares.
+The decisions of majority shareholders influence the operations and decisions of minority shareholders might not be considered, which might raise a conflict.
 Apart from that, there might be conflicts between shareholders and management as well, which will end up creating misunderstandings and disputes.

 Delay in decision making